getlago/lago-docs/docs/integrations/01_payments/adyen.md

 - Copy the **Account code** of the targeted account you want to use with Lago.

 ### 3. Live Prefix (optional)
-The Live Prefix represents the suffix of your live Adyen account.
+The Live Prefix represents the prefix url of your live Adyen account.
 This field is optional.
 If left empty, you can connect a test account.
 However, for live accounts, you must provide a Live Prefix.
 Follow these steps to obtain the Live Prefix:

 - Go to **Developers** > **API URLs** > **Prefix** in your Adyen account.